thexant/BotReadme/index.md

 - 50-99: "A distinguished Helldiver with exceptional support skills."
 - 100+: "A living legend of coordination and camaraderie."

+### Martyrs System
+Similar to commendations, Martyrs let you recognize when teammates give the ultimate sacrifice for democracy.
+You must be deployed and in a group with team members to engrave their name on the "Wall of Martyrs".
+- `/martyr @user` - Add a user to the Wall of Martyrs
+- `/wallofmartyrs` - View your servers wall of Martyrs

 ### Medal System

 Medals are special awards given by admins to recognize achievements: